5G as an enabler for new and smarter ways of working has been saved

 - shorter frequency waves requiring small cell site technology with antennas as close as 500 feet apart

 - higher risk of obstacles (including building materials) blocking or disrupting high frequency 5G signals

 - many devices that will need to be 5G enabled, e.g. better battery technology

 - GDPR legislation and privacy laws that may limit 5G optimization.

-Although the Covid-19 may have slowed down the implication of 5G, it also highlighted the need for improved connectivity, which can be achieved through greater network speeds, reduced latency, and wider bandwidth capacity to support a digital transformation.
-Although the implication of 5G is not without challenges, the benefits outweigh the costs.
-The real estate sector has the " capacity" to reap some of the greatest benefits from its implementation.
+2020 may have slowed down the 5G technology revolution, but it has also further highlighted the need for improved connectivity, greater network speeds, reduced latency and wider bandwidth capacity to support digital transformation.
+Although there are challenges in implementing 5G and no doubt greater speeds will soon exceed it, the economic and social benefits will outweigh the costs.
+The real estate sector has the ”bandwidth” to reap some of the greatest benefits from its implementation.